 Kameron Locke was invited to create and artistically direct a performance for the first IMANI Fashion Show 2023 in Luxembourg.

 What Can We Do?
-What We Can Do? is a response to Jacolby’s work, referencing themes of race, societal violence, and community, as well as drawing on the intersections of the performers.
+What Can We Say? is a response to Jacolby’s work, referencing themes of race, societal violence, and community, as well as drawing on the intersections of the performers.

 Black Cowboys in Dresses is a four-act contemporary theatre piece that reflects on portions of Berlin, Germany’s 90s-era queer Black history and club culture.
 This interdisciplinary work melds dance.